RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 ###Keep Monthly Events Free
 I firmly believe that monthly user group meetings should be free.
 We never know what a member of our community is going through financially.
 Therefore, nobody will be barred from a monthly ChicagoRuby meeting for lack of money.

-My personal history includes times when I was dead broke due to one "entrepreneurial" venture or another.
+My personal history includes times when I was dead broke due to one entrepreneurial venture or another.
 So I have emotional reasons for keeping ChicagoRuby’s monthly events free of charge.

 Of course, the money to pay for the meetings has to come from somewhere.
 That’s where sponsors come in.